-Name Description Di2 Battery The remaining battery power of a Di2 sensor. eBike Battery The remaining battery power of an ebike. eBike Range The estimated remaining distance the ebike can provide assistance.
+Name Description Di2 Battery The remaining battery power of a Di2 sensor.
 Front The front bike gear from a gear position sensor.
 Gear Battery The battery status of a gear position sensor.
 Gear Combo The current gear combination from a gear position sensor.
 Gears The front and rear bike gears from a gear position sensor.
 Gear Ratio The number of teeth on the front and rear bike gears, as detected by a gear position sensor.
 Rear The rear bike gear from a gear position sensor.